plutopulp/rheo/README.md

-# Async Download Manager
+# Rheo

-Concurrent HTTP download manager with priority queues, progress tracking, and event-driven architecture.
+Concurrent HTTP download orchestration with async I/O

 ## What It Is